PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Experiments

-We study the zero-shot large-scale generalization performance of \our{} on OMDCPDP and report the results in \cref{table:large_scale_generalization_omdcpdp} for out-of-distribution numbers of nodes $N$ and agents $M$, both up to $10\times$ those seen in training.
-The autoregressive HAM baseline cannot generalize well to such scales due to the lack of communication and robust parallel construction.
-We note that MAPDP cannot be applied to an unseen number of agents because of its inflexible decoder structure.
-Conversely, our method outperforms all baselines, even including OR-Tools with a 10-minute solving time per instance for $N=1000$, making \our{} a powerful candidate for real-time deployment.
+We study the zero-shot large-scale generalization performance of \our{} in the OMDCPDP and report the results in \cref{table:large_scale_generalization_omdcpdp} for out-of-distribution numbers of nodes $N$ and agents $M$, both up to $10\times$ those seen in training.
+We find that the AR HAM baseline cannot generalize well to such scales due to the lack of communication and robust parallel construction, while MAPDP cannot be applied to an unseen $M$ because of its inflexible decoder structure.

+Conversely, our method outperforms all baselines, including OR-Tools with a 10-minute solving time per instance for $N=1000$, making \our{} a strong candidate for real-time deployment.